Vampire Hookers: Production

-Vampire Hookers was filmed in Manila, Philippines in 16 mm.
+Vampire Hookers was filmed in Manila, Philippines.

 Critical reception

 Paula Mejia of Newsweek included Vampire Hookers on a list of ten "excellent cheesy horror movies", and wrote that "the one-liners are atrocious, as is the movie's cringeworthy theme song".
 In his book Vampire Films of the 1970s: Dracula to Blacula and Every Fang Between, writer Gary A. Smith also noted the film's use of one-liners, writing that they "seem positively brilliant when compared with the fart humor which abounds."
 Smith wrote that the film "defines the term 'grindhouse cinema,'" and goes on to call it "poorly photographed in 16mm complete with the harsh lighting, post-synched dialogue and generally wretched performances so prevalent in '70s exploitation movies."

 Home media

 In September 2013, Vampire Hookers was released on DVD by Vinegar Syndrome as a double feature with the 1978 film Death Force, which was also directed by Santiago.
 In August 2018, Vinegar Syndrome released the film on Blu-ray as part of their 5 Films 5 Years Volume #4 set, a release which also contains four other films.
-Squanch Games licensed the film to be used in their 2022 video game High On Life.
+Squanch Games licensed the film to be used in their 2022 video game High On Life, in which the player can view the film in its entirety.